 HIIT cardio workouts are among the best of this type of exercise that you can do.
 This one involves two blocks of exercise.

 After completing the first block, move onto the second block of exercises.
 These comprise Seal Jax, Mountain Climbers, Squat Jumps, and Quick Feet.
-Each move is done for one-minute without stopping.
+Again, each move is done for one minute without stopping.
 Repeat the second block once.

 HIIT for Weight Loss Workouts Summary